mywave82/opencubicplayer/README.md

 # Open Cubic Player

 Unix port of [Open Cubic Player](https://www.cubic.org/player/), which is a text-based player with some few graphical views.
-Visual output can be done through nCurses, Linux console (VCSA + FrameBuffer), X11 or SDL/SDL2.
+Visual output can be done through nCurses, Linux console (VCSA + FrameBuffer), X11 or SDL.
 It can be compiled on various different Unix-based operating systems.

 ![Screenshot](doc/screenshot-01.png)